MEHColeman/shoreditch/docs/journal.md

 domain in repo settings makes GitHub 301 the `github.io` address to it, and `shoreditch.mehcoleman.com` has no DNS record — so both are dead.
 The TODO entry claiming the `github.io` URL still worked was wrong and has been fixed.

+### 2026-08-06 — the index listing gets its frame back

+Light and dark were both looked at properly for the first time, on the index, a post, the CV page and a tag page.
+Nothing was illegible; the light Rouge palette, the half that had never been seen by anyone, is fine.
+Worth recording how, because it cost time: headless Chrome on this machine requests dark no matter what, and there is no CLI flag that changes it — `--force-dark-mode` is about Chrome's own auto-darkening, not the media query, and `GTK_THEME` does nothing. `Emulation.setEmulatedMedia` over the DevTools protocol is what works.
+Forcing `data-theme="light"` into the layout as a probe does *not* work either: the demo reads the theme's layouts through the gem's source manifest, so they are not hot-reloaded the way `demo/src` layouts are.

+With that cleared, the front page listing was rejected on sight.
+The 1.0.0 rewrite had turned it into rows separated by a hairline rule, and the complaint was that 0.9.0's bordered box had been better.
+It had been.
+The reason is structural rather than nostalgic: a post with no `thumbnail` began its title at the content edge while its neighbours began an image-column in, so the stack had no shared left edge.
+A border supplies one edge that every entry has whether or not it carries an image, which is why the box worked and the rule did not.

+So the frame is back, but the 2013 execution is not.
+That version clipped the text block with `overflow: hidden` at a fixed height, cutting sentences mid-word; this one clamps to three lines at a line boundary.
+The thumbnail is flush to the frame and stretches to the card's height rather than floating inside it with its own rounded corners — that flush plate is the thing that made the old listing read as a designed object, and it was the specific quality the rewrite lost.
+Deliberately no fill: `--sd-code-bg` is already spent on code and callouts, so leaving cards unfilled keeps exactly one filled surface on the page and it always means machine text.

+Two things fell out of building it.
+The excerpt is whatever block the post opens with, so a post beginning with `{:.message}` was putting a filled, accent-barred box inside the card while its neighbours stayed plain — an index preview has to read the same whatever the source.
+And `--sd-rule` turned out to be too faint to draw a box with in light mode: at roughly 1.26:1 against white it is right for a hairline separator and wrong for a border that has to make something read as one object.
+Hence `--sd-rule-strong`, given explicit per-scheme values rather than being derived from `--sd-rule`, because light and dark needed different amounts of help to land at the same apparent weight.

+One CSS trap worth keeping. `:is()` takes the specificity of its most specific argument, so `.sd-content .sd-post-excerpt :is(p, …, .message)` is (0,3,0), not (0,2,0).
+A follow-up rule written at (0,2,0) silently lost, and the mistake was invisible in the demo because no post uses `<!--more-->` across two paragraphs.
+Reading computed styles out of the browser caught it where reading the file had not.

+The date also moved above the title and into the mono face.
+That one is a judgement call rather than a restoration — the listing spans 2012 to 2026, where how stale a post is happens to be the first thing worth knowing — but it was not part of what was asked for, and is the easiest piece to drop.

+### 2026-08-07 — the sidebar was never designed for the horizontal axis

+The portrait layout came up next: on a phone the sidebar stacks above the content, and there was too much of it before the article.
+Measuring first was worth it.
+At 390×844 the band was 439px, which put a post's title at 80% of the first screen — and the screenshot showed the real indictment, which is that you read the copyright notice before the headline.

+The diagnosis that mattered: the band was not badly designed, it was *not designed*.
+It was the desktop column rendered at phone width with nothing reconsidered — 128px logo, centred stack, everything sized for an 18rem column with 100vh of room to spend.
+So this was a proportion problem wearing the costume of a placement problem, which is why both of the obvious fixes were wrong.
+Moving the sidebar below the article breaks arrival: most phone readers land on a post from a search result or a shared link, and they would get no identity and no navigation until they had scrolled past 4,300px.
+A collapsible drawer is the conventional answer but costs the theme its one-script restraint, and a collapsed drawer still needs a visible bar with a button — ~56px, against ~72px for a bar that just shows everything.

+So: compact it.
+Small logo inline with the title, nav beneath, toggle and copyright to the foot of the page.
+439px → 137px, title from 80% to 45% of the first screen. `.sd-nav` turned out to already be a horizontal row below the breakpoint, so the nav was never part of the problem.

+Getting the footer below the article without touching the markup needed `display: contents` on the sidebar and on its bottom group, promoting their children to items of the shell so `order` could put the footer after `.sd-main`.
+That discards the sidebar's own box, so the background and padding it used to provide had to be redistributed to each promoted part; they butt into one continuous band because the shell has no gap.
+The shell also switches from grid to flex below the breakpoint so `.sd-main` can take the slack — otherwise a short page strands the footer mid-screen with empty space beneath it.

+`display: contents` used to drop elements from the accessibility tree, so that was checked rather than assumed: `Accessibility.getFullAXTree` reports the same landmarks at 390px as at 1400px — complementary, main, navigation "Main".
+The breakpoint was checked at 959/960/961px for a gap, and desktop was screenshotted against the previous build to confirm it was untouched, which it is.

+Left alone deliberately: the 219px cover image, which is the post's own content earning its space rather than chrome.
+Noted but not acted on: the CV's band is 343px, because the contact panel is nine stacked rows.
+On a CV the contact details arguably *are* the header, so that is defensible — but it is the one page where the band is still tall.